omariio1000/CS314/README.md

 Change the password for any provider.
 Allows user to view the password before deciding whether or not to change it.

-### Users and Passwords

-Default admin users and passwords:
-  * admin: "admin"
-  * manager: "manager"

-New admin users can be created in admin mode, and passwords can be changed.

 ## Provider Mode

+### Default Passwords
+All newly created providers have default password of "password".
+These can be changed by an admin or a provider.

 ### Functions